junit-pioneer/junit-pioneer.github.io/README.md

 ## Site-Building

-After everything has been set up, running `gradle buildSite` builds the site and `gradle buildAll` includes each project's Javadoc.
+After everything has been set up, running `gradle buildSite` builds the site.
 With the correct credentials, `gradle pushSite` pushes the changes in `site` to the tracked remote branch.

 For local experimentation with the site layout, it makes sense to first run `gradle buildSite` and then manually launch Jekyll in `site-source` with `bundle exec jekyll serve`.